Last Updated on

-The admission requirement to study Pharmacology in Nigeria Universities includes one or a combination of ‘O’ level results or A-level result if you’re going through Direct Entry.
-This page will literally answer questions such as WAEC subject combination, JAMB UTME subject combination, Direct Entry requirements, Special consideration (waivers), where you can work with the degree and the required documents for admission into Nigeria universities.
-If you’re still having difficulties with getting admission in Nigeria Universities, we have some post that may be of benefit to you.
+That is the O level / WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required screening documents for admission into Nigeria universities.
+In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some post that will be of benefit to you.
+You can always ignore!

 - English Language